-- Support the School's policies and guidelines e.g. Behaviour & Discipline Policy), and respect and support the School's Health and Safety rules. - Ensure that my child is properly equipped and appropriately dressed in the correct uniform. - Encourage my child to behave appropriately when using School transport and acknowledge that sanctions will be imposed should my child misbehave. - Work and communicate with staff in a climate of mutual respect where parents/carers treat all the staff with the same respect they would expect to receive from our staff.
+- Support the School's policies and guidelines e.g. Behaviour and Discipline policy, respect and support the School's Health and Safety rules. - Ensure that my child is properly equipped (Core 4) and appropriately dressed in the correct uniform. - Encourage my child to behave appropriately when using School transport and acknowledge that sanctions will be imposed should my child misbehave. - Work and communicate with staff in a climate of mutual respect where parents/carers treat all the staff with the same respect they would expect from our staff. - Ensure my child has excellent attendance. - Promote my child's responsible use of social media. - Provide opportunities for my child to complete homework